Farshid-997/Farshid-997/README.md

 <br>

-- 🌱 I’m currently learning Full Stack Development Working as a Software ENginner
+- 🌱 I’m currently learning Full Stack Development, Working as a Software Engineer(Full Stack).
 - 📫 How to reach me **farshidahsan22@gmail.com**
 - 🌱 Currently working with MEARN Stack
 - 👯 Interested in leaning  new technologies and try to implement them in real time projects